 Jewish Chaplaincy Director, Georgetown University

 Rabbi Gartner serves on the board of T’ruah: The Rabbinic Call for Human Rights.
 She is a co-author of the Moving Tradition’s “Rosh Hodesh: It’s A Girl Thing Sourcebook,” and is the Director of Jewish Life at Georgetown University in Washington, D.C.
-Ordained by the Reconstructionist Rabbinical College in 2002, Rabbi Gartner served as a Marshall T. Meyer Rabbinic Fellow from 2001-2003.
+Rabbi Garner was ordained by the Reconstructionist Rabbinical College in 2002.

 Founder & Senior Rabbi, IKAR